DigitalRuby/ExchangeSharp/ISSUE_TEMPLATE.md

-I have a [BUG REPORT] or [FEATURE REQUEST] (send questions to email exchangesharp@digitalruby.com)
+I have a [BUG REPORT] or [FEATURE REQUEST]

 Details:

 Error Logs (if any):

-The more information you can provide, the better :)
+The more information you can provide, the better.
+If you are wanting a new feature, I would suggest donating.